macvk/dnsleaktest/README.md

 # dnsleaktest
-Are your DNS queries not leaking outside your VPN?
+Are your DNS queries leaking outside your VPN?
 Do you know your external IP?
 Do you know your ASN?
 The test will show you.

 ## How to install & use